SPARC-FAIR-Codeathon/SCKAN-Compare/README.md

 Todo

-## SKCAN-Compare vs existing tools
+## sckan-Compare vs existing tools

-The table provides a summary of the advantages of SKCAN-Compare over other existing tools, such as AC map and SPARClet.
+The table provides a summary of the advantages of sckan-Compare over other existing tools, such as AC map and SPARClet.

 | Feature             | Tool            | AC map | SPARClet |